 The following statements are taken from our school policies.
 Our parent guides give details of the curriculum delivered at Whitestone.
-These are all in the process of being updated and will be re-posted on the website once validated by the staff and governors.
+These have been updated recently and will be posted on the website once validated by the staff and governors.

 Reading: - At Whitestone Infant School we believe that reading underpins all areas of the curriculum and can be incorporated into most learning in some form.
 Therefore, we believe it should be an essential part of daily work and opportunities to read in different contexts should be provided to develop children’s awareness of print around them.
 It is necessary to ensure consistency in teaching and learning throughout the school and the guidelines below give information on RWI, independent readers for home use, phonic readers and how to foster children’s own love of books and stories.

 • Children are taught to read and understand simple sentences.

 • They are taught to use their phonic knowledge to decode regular words and read them aloud accurately.

 • They are taught to read some common irregular words.

 • They are taught to demonstrate understanding when talking with others about what they have read.

 Key Stage 1

 The Programmes of Study for reading consist of two dimensions: